Lopez Family Foundation

-The Lopez Family Foundation is an American nonprofit organization founded by sisters, Jennifer Lopez and Lynda Lopez in 2009.
-Although the sisters had wanted to create a charitable foundation for years, it wasn't until Jennifer's daughter Emme experienced a medical scare when they did.
-At the age of three weeks, a bump was discovered on Emme's head.
-Although she was okay, Jennifer felt that there are mothers and children who didn't have proper medical care and access to health systems.
-The sisters then partnered with Children's Hospital Los Angeles and the Telemedicine program to develop 'The Maribel Foundation'.
-It was named after Jennifer's then-husband Marc Anthony's sister Maribel, who died due to a brain cancer at age 8.
-While also partnering with companies such as Samsung and Best Buy, the foundation works to increase the availability of health care and health education to the less fortunate.
-As of 2012, its name has been changed to The Lopez Family Foundation.
-The foundation's slogan is Where children are concerned, there is no time to lose.
+The Lopez Family Foundation was an American nonprofit organization founded by sisters, Jennifer Lopez and Lynda Lopez in 2009.
+Originally founded as 'The Maribel Foundation', it was named after Jennifer's then-husband Marc Anthony's sister Maribel, who died due to a brain cancer at age 8.
+As of 2016, the foundation ceased operations.

 Background

 Development

 Since early in her life, she has been passionate about supporting children; For example, her album Rebirth (Jennifer Lopez album) is dedicated to Paige Peterson, an eleven-year-old cancer patient whom Lopez befriended during visits to the Children's Hospital Los Angeles.
 Peterson died in November 2004.
 Lopez noting that, "I don't like to do my charity work in public.
 That's not what you do it for."
 At the annual The Women's Conference in 2008, Jennifer first talked about plans for her foundation, which will "prioritize the importance of empowerment".
 She stated: "I have lots of big dreams and envision big changes toward proper healthcare, prenatal care, pediatric care.
 And that, coming together in the biggest possible way is what I believe women are capable of".
 She confirmed that the foundation being built would focus on women, health, children and education.
 On May 14, 2009 Jennifer appeared at the Noche de Niños gala benefit for the Children's Hospital of Los Angeles where she further discussed information about 'The Maribel Foundation'.
 The Lopez sisters partnered with the Children's Hospital of Los Angeles to provide services for the less fortunate.